Looking to design an aquaponics greenhouse?

 Like sump tanks, fish tanks can either be above ground or below ground.
-Each has it’s own advantages and disadvantages which you can find by downloading the full e-book.
+Each has it’s own advantages and disadvantages.

-But, if planning for buried, or partially buried, tanks, like the sump tanks, think this through when deciding on your flooring.
+If planning for buried, or partially buried, tanks, like the sump tanks, be sure to think this through when deciding on your flooring.
 You’ll also want to place your tanks with access to water heaters, if using them.
 If not using water heaters outright, we would still recommend putting tanks near outlets so you can easily add them if you decide you need them later.

 7. And, electrical…